Decoding 1 Meter 73: A practical guide to Metric-Imperial Conversions

 Understanding the Metric and Imperial Systems

 Before we dive into the conversion, it's crucial to understand the fundamental differences between the metric and imperial systems.
 The metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
 This makes conversions within the metric system incredibly straightforward.
-For example, 1 meter is equal to 100 centimeters, 1 kilometer is 1000 meters, and so on.
+As an example, 1 meter is equal to 100 centimeters, 1 kilometer is 1000 meters, and so on.

 Converting 1 Meter 73 Centimeters to Feet and Inches: A Step-by-Step Guide